lewmoore/notepad/README.md

 #### GOAL OF THE PROJECT

-The primary goal of this project was to create within five days a frintend, single page app using only pure JavaScript, which included creating our own testing framework.
+The primary goal of this project was to create within five days a frontend, single page app using only pure JavaScript, which included creating our own testing framework.

 #### APP USABILITY